What are Allergies?

-In some people this seems to be sufficient to evoke an immune response in mast cells (degranulation) and basophils.
-The immune response releases histamine which can cause bronchospasm and edema (swelling) which can make it difficult to breathe, causes inflammation, and mucous secretions in the eyes, nose, mouth, throat and lungs.
+In some people, this seems to be sufficient to evoke an immune response in mast cells (degranulation) and basophils.
+The immune response releases histamine which can cause bronchospasm and edema (swelling) which can make it difficult to breathe, cause inflammation, and mucous secretions in the eyes, nose, mouth, throat, and lungs.

 To help us understand why it happens, we look at cases where it doesn't happen.
 That takes us to the developed countries that generally have fewer allergies.
 Why?

 Developed countries, such as the U.S.A. and Germany, have an abundant supply of disinfectants and hand sanitizers.
 Many of us are obsessed with crazy levels of sanitation.
 The Hygiene hypothesis suggests that reduced exposure to daily challenges to the immune system results in an underdeveloped, immature defense system.
 Less developed countries certainly don't have our obsession with cleanliness.

 Typically, the smaller rural or suburban family is more prone to allergies than a large urban family that shares exposures to many different people and things.
 Those growing up in busy urban environments with crowded schools and packed subways seldom develop allergies.
 Less stringent sanitation actually makes us stronger.